Conference organisers: I also made a shorter cheatsheet with all this info for you.

 If I speak at your event I will:

-- Deliver the talk on time and sticking to the defined format and duration.
+- Deliver the talk on time and stick to the defined format and duration.
 I need to know what time frame you expect and what format you want it to be in.
 I will show up at the times you need me to be there and set up on stage with enough time for AV people to wire up microphones and other equipment.
 I tend not to need any dry-run or setup, but I am happy to do so if that is your conference policy.

 - Attend your event to mingle with attendees.
 I do speak because I want people to learn something.
 Therefore I will take part in your conference to be able to answer people’s questions before and after my presentation or workshop.
 I consider parachuting in and out of conferences and only mingling with other speakers a waste and unprofessional demeanor for a conference presenter.
 We’re not rockstars or actors who deliver a concert or play and leave.
+That said, I can’t always be there for the whole conference, especially for multi-day events.
+I’d appreciate a schedule where you really need me to be there.

 - Promote my presence at your event.
 I will tweet and blog before, during and after the event about what I will do at your event and interesting things I encounter.